The selection menu is activated by default, however it only appears when selectable objects are configured in NPGeoMap.

 Selecting the last remaining object again clears the selection.

-To cancel the selection just click again on or - the markings clear and no selection will be made.
+To cancel the selection just click again on single_active or mulit_active - the markings clear and no selection will be made.

 Either Markers or Polygons